Advertisement

 Additional Notes

-The waiting list is open for senior/disabled households only; there is no public housing program for families.
+The waiting list is currently accepting pre-applications for senior/disabled households and does not offer a Public Housing program for families.

 Status History